 A single branding guide will never fully apply to all situations and all needs.
 Your unique company climate is not static to all industries or even your competitors.
-The details that make your work function are what is unique to your process and team, which call for a solution that addresses these characteristics directly, not a fancy branding umbrella that claims to cover everything during the rebranding process.
+The details that make your work function are what is unique to your process and team.
+This is why we believe in solutions that addresses these characteristics directly, not a fancy branding umbrella that claims to cover everything during the rebranding process.
 (But for those of you who came here seeking a quick-list, we have that too…)

 QUESTIONS TO ASK YOURSELF BEFORE THE REBRANDING PROCESS:

 - Why are we rebranding?

 - What problem are we attempting to solve?